chromium/chromium/docs/mac_lld.md

 file format on Windows).

-ld64, the standard Mach-O linker (the executable file format on iOS and macOS), is on the other hand already fast and works well, so there are fewer advantages to using LLD here.
+ld64, the standard Mach-O linker (the executable file format on iOS and macOS), is on the other hand already fairly fast and works well, so there are fewer advantages to using LLD here.
+(Having said that, LLD is currently 2-3x faster than ld64 in symbol\_level=0 release builds, despite ld64 being already fast.
+Maybe that's due to LLD not yet doing critical things and it will get slower, but at the moment it's faster than ld64.)

 LLD does have a few advantages unrelated to speed, however: